eishiya/tiled-scripts/README.md

 ### Spreadsheet Actions
 Inserts and deletes rows and columns in your map, making it easier to expand and contract your map.
 Can also shift Objects over to match.

+### Tileset Heatmap
+Generates a heatmap of your tileset, making it easy to find over- and under-used tiles.